antonio-malcolm/conky-configs/README.md

 **TO INSTALL:**

-Copy the contents of the config package (such as system-informatics-colors) into $HOME/.config/conky/.
+Copy the contents of the config package (such as found in system-informatics-colors) into $HOME/.config/conky/.

 Simple enough, yes?